People and Groups

 Beyond campus, students can meet with a variety of spiritual leaders in the community.

-Joining Lawrence University in September 2016, Linda Morgan-Clement brings a passion for interfaith dialogue and does the daily work of encouraging the Lawrence community to embrace relationships within and in service to spirituality.
-As Dean, she provides direction in and around faith by encouraging collaborative approaches to weaving the campus community together wherever possible.
-Creating a brave and safe space, offering pastoral care, teaching, ministering locally, and being a stable campus touch point are just a few of the ways that Linda serves Lawrence.
+Joining Lawrence University in September 2016, Linda Morgan-Clement brings a passion for interfaith dialogue and does the daily work of encouraging the Lawrence community to recognize the interdependant nature of our lives.
+As Dean and Chaplain, she accompanies and supports all members of the community through innovative collaboration, journeying with individuals, and encouraging persons to ask big questions so as to claim their spiritual lives.
+Creating a brave and safe space, offering pastoral care, teaching, ministering locally, and being a stable campus touch point for students, staff, and faculty are just a few of the ways that Linda serves Lawrence.

 Linda Morgan-Clement earned a bachelor’s degree from Carroll University, a master of divinity degree from Chicago’s McCormick Theological Seminary and a doctor of ministry degree from the Pittsburgh Theological Seminary.